 - Austria: Tiny plantings in Austria can be found from parts of Burgenland and the Steiermark.
 Labeled as Pinot Gris or “Grauburgunder.”

 - Canada: This country shows great potential with wines from the Okanagan and Ontario.

 - Others: If you’re in a specialty wine shop look into Chile, Hungary, Slovenia, and Romania.

 Fruity & Dry Pinot Gris

 Besides just the fruity aromas, the wines have less intense acidity and more of an “oily” textured mouthfeel.
-This is because winemakers often add a special bacteria after the alcohol fermentation that “eats” sharp acids and ‘poops out’ smooth acids.
-This process is called Malolactic Fermentataion — where Malic acid is the harsh acid and lactic acid is the smooth oily one.
+This is because winemakers often add a special bacteria after the alcohol fermentation converts sharp-tasting acids to smooth-tasting ones in a process called Malolactic Fermentation.

 Seek Out The Style:

-Perhaps the only place in the world that makes a quality sweeter-style Pinot Gris is Alsace, France.
+The most famous sweet Pinot Gris come from Alsace, France.
 For centuries Alsace attempted to recreate the intensely sweet white wine called Tokaji (“toe-kye”) drunk by kings in Transylvania and the Ottoman empire (now Hungary).
 In fact, up until 2007, Alsace could use the words “Tokay d’Alsace” on their bottles of Pinot Gris!

 Today, Alsace is one of the only regions in the world making a sweet style of Pinot Gris.
 With flavors of sweet lemon candy, honeycomb and honey crisp apples, winemakers apply very advanced winemaking techniques to increase the mouthfeel texture and use late harvest and noble rot grapes to maximize the flavor potential.